Plan an amazing trip to Crete

 Without doubt, spring and autumn are my favourite months:

 - The temperature is pleasant and suitable for outdoor activities.
-Colours are more vibrant and ideal for photography.

 The sea is warm enough for swimming and the beaches are less crowded.